 The reason that we associate diminished hearing with age is very clear – as we grow older, our hearing deteriorates in the same way as our eyesight does (actually the correlation between the need for reading glasses and diminished hearing is extremely high).
 Therefore, people may delay acknowledging and treating diminished hearing in fear of being labeled as ‘old’ until they reach a certain age when they believe it will be acceptable to have a decline in their hearing abilities.
 Therefore the myth is perpetuated – hearing aids are only worn by ‘old’ people.
 If we seek advice and treatment earlier, this can help change the perception.
 Perhaps we ought to consider that by withdrawing from some social interactions, appearing to not understand a conversation, turning the TV up ‘just a little bit more’ and suggesting that ‘people seem to mumble more than they used to’ might be more responsible for labeling us as ‘old’ than an invisible hearing aid ever would.

 Today, the industry has advanced so much that the idea of such a device is no longer a dream, but a reality.
-Currently you can find several excellent options at Hearing Direct, for example the Siemens Eclipse Xcel range.
-It offers an advanced of level of technology packed in a tiny CIC hearing aid that fits so deep, it is virtually invisible.
-It is suitable for users suffering from mild to moderate hearing loss and some of its most important characteristics include:
+Currently you can find several excellent options at Hearing Direct, for example the HD 392 Digital Hearing Aid.
+The HD 392 is our smallest, in-the-canal (ITC) hearing aid offering all the very latest digital technology.
+Perfect for those who live an active lifestyle, the tiny HD392 is remarkably powerful and almost invisible when worn.
+Being discreet and comfortable to wear, it provides superb speech clarity and an excellent overall sound.
+It is suitable for users suffering from mild to moderate hearing loss.

-Another excellent solution is the Persona Ole Digital Hearing Aid.
+Another excellent solution is the HD 500 Digital Hearing Aid.
 This discrete CIC hearing aid comes at a very competitive price and offers great comfort and level of sound quality.
 Its set of impressive features includes: